TomasVotruba/tomasvotruba.com/packages/blog/data/2023/2023-01-12-how-can-we-generate-unit-tests-part-2-building-scoring-script.md

 id: 374
 title: "How can we Generate Unit Tests - Part 2: Building Scoring Script"
 perex: |
-    I have kicked of the [unit test generator](/blog/how-can-we-generate-unit-tests-part-1-testability-score) idea a with first post a week ago.
-It was a great [success on Reddit](https://www.reddit.com/r/PHP/comments/103vtkt/how_can_we_generate_unit_tests_part_1_testability/) and I'm happy there is interest in the PHP community.
+    I kicked off the [unit test generator](/blog/how-can-we-generate-unit-tests-part-1-testability-score) idea with the first post a week ago.
+It was a great [success on Reddit](https://www.reddit.com/r/PHP/comments/103vtkt/how_can_we_generate_unit_tests_part_1_testability/), and I'm happy there is interest in the PHP community.
     <br><br>
     I often got asked about the **testability score**.
-    How does it work and how it can be measured in real code.
+    How does it work, and how can it be measured in actual code?
 Well, let's find out.
 ---

 <blockquote class="blockquote text-center">
 "Any code you can share on how you find the methods<br>
-and give them score?"
+and give them a score?"
 </blockquote>

 The best way is to learn by example.
-Lets evaluate 2 methods with different testability score.
+Let's evaluate 2 methods with different testability scores.

 We're on a blog, so let's render a post and display it to the reader: